 Acute cholecystitis occurs when there is a prolonged obstruction of the cystic duct and secondary bacterial infection of the gallbladder.
 Chronic gallbladder stones put the patient at an increased risk of gallbladder wall fibrosis and cancer.

 Diagnostic Workup of Gallstones Disease

 Laboratory investigations can help exclude an acute inflammatory process but are usually unhelpful in simple biliary colic.
-Abdominal X-rays, ultrasonography, computed tomography, magnetic resonance imaging and nuclear scintigraphy, are all used in the diagnostic workup of patients with gallstones.
-Auscultation, palpating the abdomen, as well as obesity should also be noted when making diagnosis.
+Abdominal X-rays, ultrasonography, computed tomography, magnetic resonance imaging, and nuclear scintigraphy, are all used in the diagnostic workup of patients with gallstones.
+Auscultation, palpating the abdomen, as well as obesity should also be noted when making a diagnosis.

 Laboratory investigations in gallstones disease

 Acute cholecystitis is associated with neutrophils leukocytosis in two-thirds of the patients.
 Liver enzymes might be slightly impaired in acute cholecystitis.
 Amylase levels and lipase are also important to exclude acute pancreatitis, especially if the ultrasonography shows small gallbladder stones.

 Common bile duct stones, another complication of gallstones, result in an increase in alanine and aspartate aminotransferases levels at first and followed by an increase in bilirubin.